sous-chefs/chef-ruby-lvm-attrib/README.md

 [![Gem Version](https://badge.fury.io/rb/chef-ruby-lvm-attrib.svg)](https://badge.fury.io/rb/chef-ruby-lvm-attrib)

 This is a list of attributes for lvm objects.
 They are generated from the source code and broken down by version.
-See ADDING ATTRIBUTES below to contribute.
+See [adding attributes](#updating-for-new-lvm-releases) below to contribute.

 At their core these files exist to determine which arguments to pass lvs/vgs/pvs and the subsequent type conversions.